 Length of Home Ownership Determines Owner’s Estimates of Home Value

-In brief, what the Rocket Homes survey discovered is that the more realistic estimates of appreciating home value typically belong to those who have owned their homes for 1-2 years with the least realistic estimates coming from those who’ve owned less than a year.
-(Side note: We would never recommend selling your home less than a year after buying, however, we know that sometimes, there’s no getting around it.)
-Regardless of your situation, it’s important to stay on top of how your home is increasing in value.
+In brief, he Rocket Homes survey discovered that the more realistic estimates of appreciating home value typically belong to those who have owned their homes for 1-2 years, with the least realistic estimates coming from those who’ve owned less than a year.
+(Side note: We would never recommend selling your home less than a year after buying.
+However, we know that sometimes, there’s no getting around it.)
+Regardless of your situation, staying on top of how your home is increasing in value is important.

 The graph below shows the percentages of homeowners’ overestimates when anticipating home value appreciation.

 Those who owned less than one year estimated the increased value of their home at 10.2%, but the real appreciation rate was only 4.1%—a whopping 150.8% overestimation (based on when the survey was completed).
 On the other hand, those who bought their homes 7-10 years prior estimated a 33.7% increase, with the real appreciation value at 46.6%—a 27.7% underestimation.
 Homeowners who bought 1-2 years before the survey had the most accurate estimations, overestimating by only 19.4% (which is still a lot).

 What Factors Influence Owner Estimates of Home Appreciation?